liza-rd-brain/ZombieGame/README.md

 Inspired by Eugeny Kolodin' "Zombie in the house" board game.
 ##
+Difficult, but necessary, I decided to start the project again.
+Because initially I only thought about logic but no representation.
+[Here](https://github.com/liza-rd-brain/Zombie-rework) I plan to start my experiments with a pile of cards:

+##

 <details closed>
 <summary>It wood be cool if i get kinda star for my effort.
 Thanks) 🌟</summary>